k4rpenko/k4rpenko/README.md

 I’m a software developer  in ASP.NET, .NET, Angular, React, Next.js, and more.
 I work with TypeScript, JavaScript, SASS, and have hands-on experience with Docker, Redis, and various databases like SQL/NoSQL (MongoDB, MySQL, PostgreSQL).

-I’ve also i know with, C++, and Node.js, and currently, I'm exploring RabbitMQ, and Quarkus-Java.
+I’ve also i know with, C++, and Node.js, and currently, I'm exploring RabbitMQ/Kafka, and Quarkus-Java.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=k4rpenko&show_icons=true)
 ## Frontend